 The push-to-talk switch on the microphone controls the receiver and transmitter.
 Press the switch and the transmitter is activated, release switch to receive.
-When transmitting, hold the microphone close to the mouth and speak clearly in a normal voice.
-This transceiver comes complete with a low impedance Noise cancelling dynamic microphone.
+When transmitting, hold the microphone two inches from your mouth and speak clearly in a normal voice.
+This transceiver comes complete with a low impedance dynamic microphone.